franktranvantu/java-functional-programming/README.md

-# Method References
+# Function Shapes
-Methods can be referred to using the `::` syntax.
+Let's explore the built in Function Shapes